 In my years as worker, mother and home manager, I have experienced a full range of life’s little organizational challenges.

 I have run a business from a home shared with two tiny children and moved cross-country (and back).
-I've merged two cluttered households into one small city apartment, and lived for eighteen happy years with a card-carrying packrat husband.
+I've merged two cluttered households into one small city apartment, and lived for many happy years with a card-carrying packrat husband.

 Home schooling a child beat them all hands-down, organizationally speaking.

 How do I count the clutter?
 The books.
 The papers.
 The biology experiments on the kitchen window.
-The adult-sized child sprawled on the floor, reading.
-The record-keeping.
-College admissions and testing and letters from the correspondence school.

 Kids using planners?
 I can hear the confused grumbling now.
 Well, isn't that just the latest status parent affectation!

 Wrong!
 Teachers, parents and homeschool families know that training kids to the planner habit makes for successful students.

 School districts throughout the USA issue planners to pupils and integrate planner use into the school day.
 Homeschool families use planners to track and organize lessons, chores and activities, while tech-savvy teens rely on calendar and to-do apps to organize their work.